In Bed With Madonna is a 1991 USA music documentary by Alek Keshishian. Starring Madonna, Donna DeLory and Niki Harris.

 The film exists as a Theatrical Version and an Extended Version.

-Day, Visual Effects (Volker Engel, Douglas Smith, Clay Pinney, Joseph Viskocil) This 2-disc Blu-ray Edition includes newly restored Extended and Theatrical Cuts of the film, as well as an all-new out-of-this-world retrospective that will have you
+Visual Effects (Volker Engel, Douglas Smith, Clay Pinney, Joseph Viskocil) This 2-disc Blu-ray Edition includes newly restored Extended and Theatrical Cuts of the film, as well as an all-new out-of-this-world retrospective that will have you cheering for

 UK: Passed 12A uncut for sustained